ali1845/pythonNotes/Linked_lists_theory_&_py_impl.md

     Since lists can access the element you want using indexes.
 You don't need to traverse the whole list to find that element.

-    So the time complexity perform this operation from the list is constant to **O(1)**.
+    So the time complexity perform by this operation from the list is constant to **O(1)**.

 - ###### Linked Lists: For a specific element from the list.
-Where as in linked lists you need traverse the entire list to find that specific element.
+Whereas in linked lists you need to traverse the entire list to find that specific element.
 So the time complexity stretches to the length of the list, that is **O(n)**.
 Where **n** is the length of the list.

 ##### Python's collection.deque
 The module **collection** in Python implements an Object called **deque**, stands for **double-ended queue**.
-The object contains several Methods.
+The object contains several methods.
 Some of them are listed and implemented below.

-The Object collection.deque uses an implementation of a link list, that can be used to access, insert, or remove elements from the beginning or the end of a list.
+The Object collection.deque uses an implementation of a link list, that can be used to access, insert, or remove elements from the beginning of the end of a list.

-The time complexity of accessing elements using collection.deque Object is constant, **O(1)**.
+The time complexity of accessing elements using the collection.deque Object is constant, **O(1)**.

 ###### Implementation of the Object `deque`
 **Steps**